IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/customize-a-media-source.md

 import com.tomtom.ivi.appsuite.media.api.common.frontend.MediaPolicyFrontendExtension
 import com.tomtom.ivi.platform.frontend.api.common.frontend.FrontendExtension

-// This needs to match the Android MediaBrowserService package and class name of the media app. object ExampleInternetRadioSourceId :
-    SourceId("com.example.exampleinternetradio", "com.example.MediaService")

 val exampleInternetRadioFrontendExtension: FrontendExtension =
     MediaPolicyFrontendExtension(
-        ExampleInternetRadioSourceId,
+        // This needs to match the Android package name of the media app. sourcePackageName = "com.example.exampleinternetradio",
+        // The class name is optional and only required if the policy must explicitly target a
+        // specific MediaBrowserService in the package, such as when the app contains more than one
+        // such service.
+This is needed to apply a different policy per service within the same
+        // package.
+        sourceClassName = "com.example.MediaService",
-        exampleInternetRadioPolicyProvider
+        policyProvider = exampleInternetRadioPolicyProvider
     )
 ```